Increased knowledge about Femal genital mutilation(FGM), and health care for girls / women who have been victims of FGM

 - Increased knowledge about child upbringing in Norway.

 Intercultural Health Info (IHI) has in 2016, 2017 and 2018 received funds from the Ministry of Children, Youth and Family Affairs (Bufdir) for the project “Increased knowledge about child rearing among parents with Ethiopian Eritrean background”.

-- Projekt no to stigmatization of HIV positive
+- Project no to the stigmatization of HIV positive

 IHI has received funding from the Directorate of Health (Helsedir) for the project – No to the stigmatization of HIV-positive

 IHI will energize and inform HIV-positive people with minority backgrounds to live an almost normal life, without the stigma and isolation.
 Through this measure would HIV-positive people with minority backgrounds adequate information, and live without stigma and isolation.